Ebejay95/push_swap/README.md

-A Project from 42 that is sznced
+A Project from 42
+Now